-- If all three evaluators give a GO for all the criteria, then your full application will be successful and you will be invited to a face to face interview with an EIC jury. - If two evaluators give a GO for all the criteria, but one evaluator gives a NO GO under the any of the criteria then you will not be invited to the interview, but you will be eligible to resubmit an improved application (see Table below).
+- If all three evaluators give a GO for all the criteria, then your full application will be successful and you will be invited to a face to face interview with an EIC jury. - If one or more evaluators give a NO GO under any of the criteria then you will not be invited to the interview, but you will be eligible to resubmit an improved application (see Table below).